 Anatomy of the eye

-Only made of cones, the fovea is the most central part of the macula which is necessary for activities where visual detail is of primary importance, such as reading and driving.
+The central part of the macula, necessary for activities where visual detail is important, such as driving or reading.

 The light-sensitive nerve layer that lines the inside of the back of the eye.
 It creates electrical signals that travel through the optic nerve to the brain.

 A bundle of nerve fibres that connect the retina with the brain and help us interpret what we see.